HeardLibrary/digital-scholarship/script/r/structures.md

 A *vector* is a one-dimensional data structure consisting of items of the same kind.
 Vectors have a name that is used to refer to that particular instance of a vector.
 The individual items in the vector can be referenced using their position in the vector, as shown in the diagram above.
 Note: R is "one based", meaning that we start counting items at 1.
 This is in contrast to Python, which is "zero based" (counting starts at 0).

-We can construct a vector by explicitly entering its values using the `c` (for "construct") function, like this:
+We can construct a vector by explicitly entering its values using the `c()` (for "construct") function, like this:

 ```
 animal <- c("frog", "spider", "worm", "bee")
 ```

 Notice that in R, the assignment operator is `<-`, designed to look like a leftward pointing arrow since the data on the right is passed into the variable on the left.
-(One can also use the more typical symbol `=` as the assignment operator in R, but `<-` is more typical.)
+(One can also use the symbol `=` as the assignment operator, but `<-` is more typical.)

 ![](../images/create-vector.png)